 Relying on the doctrine of incorporation described above, the Court held that the right against double jeopardy is so important that each state must afford criminal defendants at least the same amount of protection from multiple prosecutions and punishments that is afforded by the federal government under the Fifth Amendment.
-Consequently, state courts cannot provide their residents with less protection against double jeopardy than is offered by federal courts, though variations in the level of protection offered can still arise when states offer their residents more protection under their state constitutional provisions than is provided under the federal Constitution.
+Consequently, state courts can't provide their residents with less protection against double jeopardy than is offered by federal courts.
+However, variations in the level of protection offered can still arise when states offer their residents more protection under their state constitutional provisions than is provided under federal law.

 The Supreme Court has also ruled that the right against double jeopardy precludes only subsequent criminal proceedings.
-It does not preclude subsequent civil proceedings or administrative proceedings (e.g., a license revocation hearing) against a person who has already been prosecuted for the same act or omission, even if that person is fined in the later civil or administrative proceeding.
-Nor is prosecution barred by double jeopardy if it is preceded by a final civil or administrative determination on the same issue.
+It doesn't preclude subsequent civil proceedings or administrative proceedings (e.g., a license revocation hearing) against a person who has already been prosecuted for the same act or omission, even if that person is fined in the later civil or administrative proceeding.
+Nor is prosecution barred by double jeopardy if it's preceded by a final civil or administrative determination on the same issue.